cMerd/randLog/README.md

 # randLog
-a simple command that outputs random logging
+a simple command that outputs random logging.

 To install copy this git repository and run `bash install.sh`